 SCI has an orientation program for new Board members that includes formal and informal sessions with other Directors and senior SCI executives.
 This program also encourages attendance at meetings of committees of which the newly elected Director is not a member to gain familiarity with the work of each Board committee and the specific areas they address.
 The focus of continuing education for SCI Directors is on developing educational sessions that the Directors find meaningful and useful.
 These may range from educational sessions specific to matters facing SCI and its industry to sessions covering corporate governance trends and issues.
 In addition, the Board encourages Directors' attendance at education programs that are offered by various universities, institutes, etc. Finally, Board members periodically perform site visits to SCI facilities individually and as a group.
-In 2023, Board members toured the location and learned about the families we serve in our Hispana market.
+In 2023, Board members visited our funeral home and cemetery combination facility, Funeraria del Angel Palm Valley, in South Texas.
+During the visit, Board members toured the location and learned about the families we serve in our Hispana market.
 Our associates, representing a variety of roles, also shared impactful stories with our Board members, showcasing their passion and commitment to Service Excellence.